10 Best Field Marketing Software Shortlist

 4 | Bizzabo Use cross-events dashboards to get an overview of data from multiple events in one centralized area. | Best for event coordination | Free demo available | Pricing upon request | Website |

-5 | Fluix Use the TaskStream tool to automate routine tasks and focus on meaningful aspects of business. | Best for sales support | Free trial and free demo available | Plans start from $10/user/month, with a 10-user minimum | Website |
+5 | Fluix Use the TaskStream tool to automate routine tasks and focus on meaningful aspects of business. | Best for sales support | Free trial and free demo available | From $10/user/month (minimum 10 users) | Website |

 6 | Drift Dive deep into how many meetings your reps book, who’s booking meetings, and who’s booking the most. | Best AI-powered conversational platform | Free demo available | From $2,500/month (billed annually) | Website |